dotMorten/NmeaParser/README.md

 If you add new messages, please fork, provide a simple unit test for the message and submit a pull request.

+### NuGet
+You can get the library via [NuGet](http://www.nuget.org) if you have the extension installed for Visual Studio or via the PowerShell package manager.
+This control is published via NuGet at [SharpGIS.NmeaParser](https://nuget.org/packages/SharpGIS.NmeaParser).

 Usage
 =====================